What Is It?

 The Food and Drug Administration (FDA) includes Hydroxystearic Acid on its list of indirect food additives for use as a component of paper and paperboard, and as a lubricant having incidental contact with food.

-The safety of Hydroxystearic Acid has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Hydroxystearic Acid has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel reviewed the available scientific data and concluded that Hydroxystearic Acid was safe as a cosmetic ingredient in the present practices of use.

 CIR Safety Review: The CIR Expert Panel reviewed reproduction and developmental toxicity and genotoxicity data that found no significant effects at exposures likely to exceed that seen from expected cosmetic use concentrations.
 The sarcomas produced by subcutaneous injection of Hydroxystearic Acid were considered to be a physical phenomenon unrelated to the specific material injected and not relevant to the use of this ingredient in cosmetics.
 Under semioccluded and occluded patch testing conditions, the CIR Expert Panel recognized irritation was found with antiperspirant prototype formulations.
 It is the experience of the CIR Expert Panel that such formulations under those exaggerated conditions do produce irritation, but are not generally irritating in actual use.